FrankYang0610/InventoryManagementSystem/README.md

 ---

 This project is inventory management system.
-Users are allowed in **creating products, editing products, deleting products and making transactions on their products**; moreover, they're able to load or save their inventory data in SQL and JSON forms, as well as export the data to PDF reports.
+Users are allowed in **adding new products, editing products, deleting products and making transactions on their products**; moreover, they're able to load or save their inventory data in SQL and JSON forms, as well as export the data to PDF reports.

 ---